QuadPiPS: A Perception-informed Footstep Planner for Quadrupeds With Semantic Affordance Prediction: Related Works

+The distinct ways in which legged robots can interact with the environment, referred to as affordances \cite{gibson_ecological_2014}, are far more diverse than those of their wheeled or tracked counterparts.
+It then becomes important to capture these movement opportunities in the local environment representation to imbue an autonomy stack with the full capabilities of the particular robot platform.
+While affordances have existed as a concept outside of robotics for many years, they have only been adopted into autonomy frameworks as a way to ground reasoning in embodiments since the DARPA Robotics Challenge \cite{fallon_architecture_2015, althoefer_contact_2019, fang_saga_2025}.

-For the task of legged locomotion, it is important to capture several aspects of the local environment, one being what much of the literature refers to as traversability.
-Terrain traversability can be viewed as a continuous score assigned to a subsection of the local environment that reflects the quality of a potential foothold in that location.
-Traversability is often calculated as a function of terrain properties such as gradients \cite{miller_mine_2020, dixit_step_2024}, height discontinuities \cite{stepanas_ohm_2022}, and curvature \cite{biggie_flexible_2023}.
+One of these affordances is what a majority of the literature refers to as \textit{traversability} \cite{lin_humanoid_2018, jenelten_perceptive_2020, agha_nebula_2022, kottege_heterogeneous_2025, yoon_state-nav_2026}.
+Terrain traversability can be viewed as a continuous score assigned to a subsection of the local environment that reflects the ability to traverse the terrain if a foothold is placed there.
+Traversability is often calculated as a function of terrain properties such as height discontinuities \cite{stepanas_ohm_2022}, gradients \cite{miller_mine_2020, dixit_step_2025}, and curvature \cite{biggie_flexible_2023}.
 Traversability has also been learned through neural networks \cite{wellhausen_rough_2021, miki_elevation_2022}.

-This metric is also typically stored in a 2D cost map that is either searched \cite{agha_nebula_2021, kottege_heterogeneous_2023} or optimized \cite{jenelten_perceptive_2020} over when it comes to planning.
-While such a representation simplifies downstream decision making, converting raw sensor data such as point clouds or depth images into a local Cartesian frame grid requires several pre-processing steps including clustering, projection, and normal estimation which can often require GPU acceleration to run online.
-Such approaches can also lose environment information regarding overhanging obstacles due to the 2.5D height map representation.
+This metric is typically stored in a 2D cost map that is either searched \cite{agha_nebula_2022, kottege_heterogeneous_2025} or optimized \cite{jenelten_perceptive_2020} over for planning.
 Some approaches do leverage the image space for terrain processing, but purely for the task of terrain class identification \cite{wellhausen_where_2019}.
 This motivates a deeper investigation into image space-based representations for legged platforms.